handsontable/handsontable/docs/content/guides/styling/themes/themes.md

 The `horizon` ([source](https://github.com/handsontable/handsontable/blob/develop/handsontable/src/styles/themes/horizon.scss)) theme, on the other hand, is better suited for data display and analysis.
 It hides the vertical lines between columns, giving it a cleaner and more lightweight feel.

-Keep in mind that starting from version `15.0`, importing a theme is required, unless you're using the classic styles.
-Themes include all the essential variables, without which the functionality is reduced to the bare minimum.
+Keep in mind that starting from version `15.0`, importing a theme is required.

 <div :class="['theme-examples', $parent.$parent.themeName]">
 <div class="theme-examples-controls">